-From diapers to daycare, there’s no question that raising a child is expensive, and parents need all the help they can get.
-The government introduced the Canada Child Benefit (CCB) to help lessen the financial burden on families.
-The CCB is a tax-free monthly payment designed to help eligible families cover the costs of raising children under 18 years old.
-Keep reading to learn more about CCB eligibility, how payments are calculated, and the CCB payment dates for 2024.
+From diapers to daycare, there's no question that raising children is expensive, and parents need all the help they can get.
+The government introduced the Canada Child Benefit to help lessen the financial burden on families.
+The Canada Child Benefit (CCB) is a tax-free monthly payment designed to help eligible families cover the costs of raising children under 18 years old.
+Keep reading to learn more about CCB eligibility, how payments are calculated, and the CCB payment dates (2025 to 2026).

 What is the Canada Child Benefit (CCB)?

-The Canada Child Benefit replaced the Universal Child Care Benefit (UCCB) and the Canada Child Tax Benefit (CCTB) in 2016.
-The CCB is a tax-free benefit paid each month, starting in July and going to June the following year.
-The payment amount your receive depends on:
+The Canada Child Benefit replaced the Universal Child Care Benefit and the Canada Child Tax Benefit (CCTB) in 2016.
+The CCB is a tax-free monthly payment paid each month, starting in July and going to June the following year.
+The payment amount you receive depends on:

 - The number of children in your care